vedantsp/vedant.pro/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Built with React.js for handling the user interface, Three.js for rendering 3D elements, and styled with TailwindCSS, the 3D Minimalistic portfolio is a website project.
-The primary goal is to demonstrate the developer's skills in a unique manner that creates a lasting impact.
+I built this 3D portfolio website with React.js for handling the user interface, Three.js for rendering 3D elements, and styled with TailwindCSS.
+The primary goal is to demonstrate the my skills in a unique manner that creates a lasting impact.

 If you're getting started and need assistance or face any bugs, join our active Discord community with over **34k+** members.
 It's a place where people help each other out.